scottcorgan/rapper/README.md

 * ` id ` - the id of the single item to create and endpoint form

+### getEndpoint(name [, id]);

+Gets an endpoint by the endpoint pathname.
+If the endpoint you're getting is a singular item endpoint with and id, pass the id along.

+* ` name ` - the pathname of the endpoint
+* ` id ` - the id of the singular resource used when creating the path

 ## Single-item endpoint

 Example: